 Failure to achieve all the competencies and standards

 If there is failure to achieve any standard for that training year then the trainee should not be issued an outcome 1.
 The determination of which alternative outcome will be made by the ARCP panel with the advice and support of the LETB as appropriate.
 This document provides the RCOG guidance for the ARCP outcome to be issued for trainees who fail to achieve the standards.
 The purpose is to provide consistency between deaneries, and within deaneries between ARCP panels.

 ARCP outcome 2

-- Trainees shouldn’t regard an outcome 2 as a failure, but rather as an opportunity to achieve an educational package that will help them reach the necessary standard
+An outcome 2 should not be regarded as a failure by the trainee, but as an opportunity to undertake an educational package that will help the trainee achieve the standard.